llm-bible/llm-bible.github.io/_publications/vyborov2024exploring.markdown

 bibkey: vyborov2024exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.08582"}
-tags: ['Fine Tuning', 'Prompting', 'RAG', 'Uncategorized']
+tags: ['Fine Tuning', 'Prompting', 'RAG']
 ---
 There are various methods for adapting LLMs to different domains.
 The most common methods are prompting, finetuning, and RAG.
 In this work, we explore the